imaNNeo/fl_chart/repo_files/documentations/pie_chart.md

 ### Implicit Animations
 When you change the chart's state, it animates to the new state internally (using [implicit animations](https://flutter.dev/docs/development/ui/animations/implicit-animations)).
-You can control the animation [duration](https://api.flutter.dev/flutter/dart-core/Duration-class.html) and [curve](https://api.flutter.dev/flutter/animation/Curves-class.html) using optional `swapAnimationDuration` and `swapAnimationCurve` properties, respectively.
+You can control the animation [duration](https://api.flutter.dev/flutter/dart-core/Duration-class.html) and [curve](https://api.flutter.dev/flutter/animation/Curves-class.html) using optional `duration` and `curve` properties, respectively.

 ### PieChartData
 |PropName		|Description	|default value|